tomasmalmsten/bookmarks/README.md

 * [Docs as Code](https://docs-as-co.de) - A site dedicated to working with documentation as an automated part of the build cycle.
 Tooling and adivce.
 * [Building Evolutionary Architectures](http://evolutionaryarchitecture.com/)
 * [Impact Mapping](https://www.impactmapping.org)
-* [Empty projects for different languages with failing tests](https://github.com/swkBerlin/kata-bootstraps) - The basic setup needed for a code retreat or kode kata training session.

 ## Some random talks
 * [Data visualisation with R](https://www.infoq.com/presentations/r-data-visualization?utm_source=twitter&utm_campaign=calendar&utm_medium=link) - Matthew Renze introduces the R programming language as well as demonstrates how R can be used to create data visualizations to complete day-to-day developer tasks.